 They've also given it a name, though not one that rolls off the tongue: EVALI, which stands for e-cigarette, or vaping, product use associated lung injury.

 More than half of the people who have become sick are under the age of 25, with 16% younger than 18.
-Nearly three-fourths of the patients are male.
+More than three-fourths of the patients are male.

 The agencies have been investigating the exact cause and whether the illnesses are linked to specific devices, ingredients or contaminants.

 "I'd like to stress how challenging this situation is, as patients may have been exposed to a variety of products and substances, may not know the contents or sources of these products, and in some instances may be reluctant or too ill to fully disclose all the details of interest," CDC Principal Deputy Director Dr. Anne Schuchat said in an earlier call to the media.

 Mitch Zeller, director of the FDA's Center for Tobacco Products, said on the call that the agency's office of criminal investigations had started "parallel investigative efforts."
 The office is investigating details about the products — where they were purchased, and how they were being used — but the agency isn't planning on prosecuting individual e-cigarette users.